 Madrid has an attraction that is hard to explain.
-Without having the major tourist attractions - such as an Eiffel Tower, Colosseum or Acropolis - the city has a life and atmosphere like quite a few cities of that size.
+Without having the big tourist attractions - as one Eiffel Tower, Colosseum or Acropolis - then the city has a life and atmosphere like quite a few cities of that size.

 Holidays in Madrid are something you have to experience and enjoy before you can really understand how amazing a place it is.

 What to see in Madrid?
 Sights and attractions